James Maddison: Manchester United target 'staying at Leicester'

 The Premier League's top goalscorer has not played since Boxing Day due to the birth of his child and a calf injury.

-Rodgers is unbeaten in 30 cup matches as a manager following his trophy-laden spell at Celtic, but said there is no secret winning formula.
+Rodgers is looking to extend his 30-match unbeaten run in cup competitions following his trophy-laden spell at Celtic, but said there is no secret winning formula.

 "It's just important to stay calm," he said.
 "You don't need to magnify the importance of the games."